Japan Trip Cost Guide 2025–2026

 Average Daily Budget

 Daily costs in Japan vary significantly based on travel style.
-Budget travelers can explore Japan for ¥10,000–15,000 per day (excluding accommodation), using public transit, eating at affordable restaurants, and visiting free attractions.
-Mid-range travelers typically spend ¥25,000–40,000 per day for comfortable hotels, sit-down restaurants, and popular paid attractions.
-Luxury travelers should budget ¥60,000+ per day for premium hotels, fine dining, and VIP experiences.
+Budget travelers can explore Japan for $67–$100 (¥10,000–15,000) per day (excluding accommodation), using public transit, eating at affordable restaurants, and visiting free attractions.
+Mid-range travelers typically spend $167–$267 (¥25,000–40,000) per day for comfortable hotels, sit-down restaurants, and popular paid attractions.
+Luxury travelers should budget $400+ (¥60,000+) per day for premium hotels, fine dining, and VIP experiences.
+See our 1-week and 2-week budget breakdown for sample itinerary costs.

 Accommodation